 Soldiers of Democracy?
 Military Legacies and the Arab Spring

 Oxford University Press, July 2023.
-Available now on Amazon and OUP!
+Available through Amazon and OUP.

 Abstract